pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-PCW.md

 #### MAME

-[MAME](http://www.mamedev.org/) supports the pcw models mostly in single drive configuration, the virtual disk must be configured after starting the emulator.
+[MAME](http://www.mamedev.org/) keeps the pcw models mostly in single drive configuration at startup, the virtual disk must be configured after starting the emulator.

 In example, to run a program for on the PCW9256, an 80 tracks disk image must be built (-subtype=pcw40).